drnhhl/terragon/docs/source/contributing.rst

 ------------------------
 Each data provider has its own class in the package and inherits the structure from the Base class in 'terragon/base.py'.
 A new data provider will get a new class in the same directory.
 The workflow of a data provider should match the general workflow described in the demo_files.

-Make sure to include tests (and later also documentation) as described in this document.
+Make sure to include tests (and later also a demo and a documentation) as described in this document.

 Linting and Styling
 -------------------